7 Necessary Skills for the Adept Content Marketer

 1. Research

-The ability to research manifests itself in two applications, both of which are important to the quality of your content: primary and secondary research.
+The ability to research manifests itself in two applications, both of which are important to the quality of your content creation: primary and secondary research.
 Secondary research is easier, less intensive, and applicable to more kinds of content.
 It involves scouring the web for outside sources that confirm, deny, or otherwise complement the claims you're trying to make.

 Finding more of these sources (and higher authority ones at that) makes your content better-rounded, more thoroughly documented, and, of course, more trustworthy for the reader.
 Primary research is all firsthand audience research you've done yourself, such as a survey you've conducted or an experiment you've run.
 This type of original research takes time and money, but it's important to incorporate it in creating content, as it tends to produce highly original, highly valuable content.